Risang-L/sentence-complexity-clustering/README.md

 # Sentence Complexity Clustering on Learner Texts

-This project explores unsupervised clustering of learner-written sentences based on syntactic and lexical complexity features.
+This project explores unsupervised clustering of L2-written sentences based on syntactic and lexical complexity features.
 The goal is to discover sentence-level writing patterns across proficiency levels using clustering and visualization techniques.

 ---

 ## Project Motivation

-This work was developed as part of a personal NLP research portfolio to showcase data preprocessing, feature engineering, and unsupervised learning skills on real-world learner language data.
+This work was developed as part of a personal NLP research portfolio to showcase data preprocessing, feature engineering, and unsupervised learning skills on real-world L2 language data.
 The project builds on previous research into syntactic complexity in second language writing.

 ---